Penrorthe History, Family Crest & Coats of Arms

 The Cornish branch may be related to the surname Penrose as the name Penrice and Penrose were found there as early as the Pipe Rolls of 1195.

 Early History of the Penrorthe family

-Another 205 words (15 lines of text) covering the years 1692, 1777 and 1904 are included under the topic Early Penrorthe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Penrorthe research.
+Another 81 words (6 lines of text) covering the years 1692, 1777 and 1904 are included under the topic Early Penrorthe History in all our PDF Extended History products and printed products wherever possible.

 Penrorthe Spelling Variations